Discipline Priest Healing Guide — Shadowlands 9.0.2

 We are maintaining a list of changes for Priests for Shadowlands, the upcoming World of Warcraft expansion, which you can access using the link below.
 We also have pages for the new Covenant abilities and Anima Powers.

-Discipline Priest is receiving a handful of changes going into the Shadowlands pre-patch, including a rework of the Shadow Covenant spell, the replacement of the talent Luminous Barrier with Spirit Shell, new spells like Mind Blast and Mind Sear, and more.
+Discipline Priest has received a handful of minor changes going into Shadowlands, including a rework of the Shadow Covenant spell, the replacement of the talent Luminous Barrier with Spirit Shell, new spells like Mind Blast and Mind Sear, and more.
 For a comprehensive list of changes to the Priest class going into Shadowlands, check out the page linked above.

 Leveling a Discipline Priest

 For open world questing and leveling, Discipline is viable but slow.
 If you plan on questing to level, we recommend you quest as Shadow instead of Discipline if your goal is speed.
 Discipline does, however, have the benefit of being significantly safer while leveling despite being slower.
 If you plan on leveling through dungeons, Discipline is a fantastic choice.
 Our leveling guide is a great starting place for basics, as well as some tips and tricks to help when healing.

 Hitting max level and then trying to dive straight into end-game content as a healer can be quite daunting.
 To ease in this transition you should try to implement relevant macros and addons as you are leveling.
 While not all are necessary throughout the leveling process, getting started in modifying your UI and how it impacts your performance as a healer early on will make it much easier to dive head-on into the end game content when you reach max level.